 Let me tell you.

-As already discussed in step-6 of the Krebs cycle that succinate dehydrogenase converts succinate into Fumarate by removing Hydrogen from it and add that Hydrogen to coenzyme FAD releasing FADH2.
+As already discussed in step-6 of the Krebs cycle that succinate dehydrogenase converts succinate into Fumarate by removing Hydrogen from it and adding that Hydrogen to coenzyme FAD releasing FADH2.

 What is the relation of this step here?